Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Trigonometric solutions of the AYBE from symplectic geometry

-The surface $\Sigma_0$ is connected if and only if the subgroup $\langle C_1,C_2 \rangle \subset Aut(S)$ is transitive.
-The curves $L_1$ and $L_2$ are connected if and only if the permutations $C_1, C_2$ are individually transitive (cyclic) permutations.
+The assumption that the subgroup $\langle C_1,C_2 \rangle \subset Aut(S)$ is transitive guarantees that $\Sigma_0$ is connected.
+The curves $L_1$ and $L_2$ are connected if and only if both $C_1$ and $C_2$ are transitive permutations.
 We will always require that $\Sigma_0$ is connected.
-If $(S,C_1,C_2)$ comes from an associative Belavin-Drinfeld data, then $C_1, C_2$ are required to be cyclic permutations, however this condition is not strictly necessary in what follows.
+If $(S,C_1,C_2)$ comes from an associative Belavin-Drinfeld data, then $C_1, C_2$ are required to be transitive permutations, however this condition is not strictly necessary in what follows.